Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 14 Agustus 2025 20.44.17 UTC
+- WIB: Kamis, 14 Agustus 2025 21.32.07 UTC
-- WITA: Kamis, 14 Agustus 2025 21.44.17 UTC
+- WITA: Kamis, 14 Agustus 2025 22.32.07 UTC
-- WIT: Kamis, 14 Agustus 2025 22.44.17 UTC
+- WIT: Kamis, 14 Agustus 2025 23.32.07 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: inspirational
+Kategori: friendship